z9er/CyberpunkTHING/README.md

 your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.

-To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD, this doesn't matter a huge deal for the modlist itself however it will matter significantly more for playing the game.
+To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD, this doesn't matter a huge deal for the modlist itself however it will matter when playing the game

 1. Open Wabbajack
 2. Load the Modlist by clicking **"Browse Modlists"** (selecting the Cyberpunk 2077)
-3. Set Cyberpunk THING to install to `X:\Cyberpunk THING` and downloads to `X:\Cyberpunk THING\Downloads` You can set a different path if you wish, but avoid system protected folders.
+3. Set Cyberpunk THING to install to `C:\Cyberpunk THING` and downloads to `C:\Cyberpunk THING\Downloads` You can set a different path if you wish, but avoid system protected folders.
 4. Click the Go/Begin button
 5. Wait for Wabbajack to finish